adhjort/LitBoost/README.md

 # Citation
-Consider citing our paper if this work interests you:
+Consider citing our paper if this work interests you (arxiv link coming soon):

 ```
 @misc{LitBoost,